theabro/ukca-playbook/README.md

 **_template files**
 ==================

 There are two files which have the postfix _template*.
-Just copy these files into their current location removing _template.
+Just copy these files into their current location removing `_template`.

 1. metomi-playbook/inventory_template.ini
 2. metomi-playbook/group_vars/all_template.yml